AbanoubSamir004/EgyptionCompaniesReviews_Sentiment_analysis/README.md

 streamlit run app.py
 ```
 # About
-This project was developed by the data scientist team during our internship at Digital Factory-Banque Misr .
+This project was made by the data science team during our internship at Digital Factory-Banque Misr .